PLDT Inc. research snapshot

 Business essence

-PLDT is paid because Filipino consumers and businesses need reliable mobile, fixed broadband, and enterprise telecom services that are essential for daily communication, work, education, and commerce.
-The company operates the countrys most extensive network infrastructure.
+PLDT is paid because Filipino consumers and businesses need reliable mobile, fiber broadband, and enterprise telecom and ICT services that are essential for daily communication, work, education, and commerce.
+The company operates the countrys most extensive network infrastructure and serves more than 100 million subscribers across its brands.

 Moat

-The moat is built from national-scale fiber and cell tower networks, spectrum licenses, the Smart and PLDT Home brands, bundled service offerings, regulatory barriers to entry in a capital-intensive duopoly market, and the installed base of millions of subscribers.
+The moat is built from national-scale fiber and cell tower networks, spectrum licenses, the Smart and PLDT Home brands, bundled service offerings, regulatory barriers in a capital-intensive duopoly, and an installed base of tens of millions of subscribers.
+New entrants must replicate billions of dollars of physical infrastructure.

 Munger risk inversion

-The thesis fails if data pricing competition with Globe intensifies, Starlink or other LEO providers erode fixed broadband pricing power, the Philippine economy slows and subscriber spending contracts, peso depreciation reduces USD-denominated returns, debt servicing consumes cash flow, or the 2022 capex governance issue signals wider control weaknesses.
+The thesis fails if data pricing competition with Globe intensifies, Starlink or other LEO providers erode fixed broadband pricing power, the Philippine economy slows and subscriber spending contracts, the peso keeps depreciating against the USD, debt servicing consumes free cash flow, or the 2022 capex governance failure signals wider control weaknesses.

 Management